-The Orphan Drug Development Program in Japan was initiated by the MHLW in 1993 to support the development of life-saving, but generally non-profitable, drugs.
-By January 2014, the MHLW had designated 327 products as orphan drugs.
-Of these, 203 have been approved for marketing (see Table 4 below).
+The Orphan Drug Development Program in Japan was initiated by the MHLW in 1993 to support the development of life-saving, but generally unprofitable, drugs.
+As of December 2016, the MHLW had designated 336 products as orphan drugs.
+Of these, 276 have been approved for marketing (see Table 4 below).